The Defense Compliance ReportCMMC 2.0 & the Defense Industrial Base

 Primary-source citation

-Every regulatory claim is cited to a primary source — the CMMC Final Rule at 32 CFR Part 170, NIST SP 800-171 Rev. 3, NIST SP 800-172, the DFARS cybersecurity clauses, the Cyber AB's CMMC Assessment Process document, and authoritative DoD publications.
+Material regulatory claims are cited to primary or authoritative sources — the CMMC Final Rule at 32 CFR Part 170, NIST SP 800-171 Revision 2, NIST SP 800-172, the DFARS cybersecurity clauses, the Cyber AB's CMMC Assessment Process document, and authoritative DoD publications.
 Secondary sources are used for context but are not treated as the binding interpretation of the rule.

 Review labels only when earned